Could the Carr Wildfire and Camp Wildfire Have Been Prevented?

 According to a recent story by ProPublica, numerous government agencies in California knew about the dangers that led to the Carr wildfire in July 2018 and did little to nothing to prevent the horrific catastrophe.
 The Carr Fire was the third of four catastrophic wildfires that burned their way through hundreds of thousands of acres in California over 13 months beginning in October 2017.
 The Camp Fire, the fourth of the fires during the 13-month period, was the deadliest fire in California history claiming 86 lives.
-This has led many to ask what could be done to prevented Camp Fire could have been prevented.

 The article, by Keith Schneider, outlines problems from underfunding certain agencies to differences in opinion between government agencies.
 Is the same pattern of ignoring the dangers of wildfires in California and arguing over the best ways to prevent forest fires leading to deadlier fires, such as the Camp Fire last year?